 - Set up your sewing machine with matching thread.
 Then sew down the chalk lines you drew, creating two new side seams!

 - Use your scissors to snip off any hanging threads.

-Making baggy joggers tighter can be done the same way as your sweatpants if they are also made of mainly cotton.
+Making baggy joggers tighter can be done the same way as your sweatpants if they are also made of mainly cotton (shrinking cotton joggers is simple.)
 But the wide range of fabric used in joggers won’t allow you to do this the same way to each one.

-Here are ta few ways to make sweatpants tighter without sewing them.
-One is to wash and dry the entire pant, the second is to take them to your tailor.
+Here are a few ways to make sweatpants tighter without sewing them.
+One is to wash them in hot water and dry the entire pant (learn how long a dryer takes & how long does a washer take), the second is to take them to your tailor.